mattia-donato/BrightEyes-TTM-docs/docs/source/dataprocessing.md

 Fig.1 - Data processing procedure
 :::

 In order to be able to reconstruct and process the data streamed by the BrightEyes-TTM python libraries have to be previously installed in the host-processing computer.
-On a normal desktop PC the notebooks proposed in this session last from a couple of minutes up-to tenths of minutes.
+On a normal desktop PC, the Jupyter Notebooks examples have from a couple of minutes up-to tenths of minutes of execution time.

 ## Examples (firmware v2.0)